stuttter/ludicrousdb/readme.txt

 * Removed delay between connection retries and avoid immediate retry of same server when others are available to try.
 * Added connection stats.
 * Added save_query_callback for custom debug logging.
 * Refined SRTM granularity.
-Now only send reads to masters when the written table is involved.
+Now only send reads to primaries when the written table is involved.
 * Improved connection reuse logic and added mysql_ping to recover from "server has gone away".
 * Added min_tries to configure the minimum number of connection attempts before bailing.
 * Added WPDB_PATH constant.
 Define this if you'd rather not use ABSPATH .
 WPINC . '/wp-db.php'.